Bartvds/demo-travis-gh-pages/README.md

 If you leak your token just revoke it quickly and maybe check your Github [security activity](https://github.com/settings/security).
 Then create a new token, again making sure you limit the scope.
 A token is harmless after you revoked it (except to your bruised ego).

 If you need to print the hidden output of a task that is using your token and there really is no other way then you could opt to allow the task to leak it to the logs, as long as you immediately revoke that token.
-Don't forget this or somebody will pwn your repos (seriously).
+Don't forget this or somebody will pwn your repositories.

 Keep in mind that anyone with commit access to the repository can modify the Grunt configuration to output the decrypted token to the build log.
 So make sure you trust your collaborators and verify no hostile code lands in your branch (check pull requests etc).